Vizuri/openshift-cicd-pipeline/exercises/Exercise-3/index.md

     <img src="../images/create_new_file.png" alt="create_new_file" width="60%">

    * Enter file name `Jenkinsfile`
-   * Copy the contents into the new file.
+   * Copy the following contents into the new file:

 ```